<!-- CODEX:PROJECT-REFERENCE-LOADING:START -->Codex compatibility note:

 - End-to-End Workflow Mapping: Understand affected business processes

-- Enterprise Architecture Awareness: Respect platform patterns
+- Enterprise Architecture Awareness: Respect the project's architectural patterns

 - Quality-Focused Testing: Create comprehensive test specifications